cferdinandi/adventure/content/gm.md

 Ring of Aquatic Beasts
 : A ring made of abalone.
 The wearer rubs ring and names an aquatic animal.
 On a successful roll, they acquire 1-2 traits from that animal.

+Random Junk
+: A bag of sand.
+A gem that glows in the water.
+A singing shellfish.
+A crocodile tooth necklace.
+A bag filled with snail shells.
+{{</callout>}}

+## Area Effects

+Area effects are random happenings that might occur in a location.
+These can bring a sense of whimsy, danger, and life to a fictional world.

+I try to make them relevant to the location itself, the story and history of the world, and the types of creatures and NPCs that live there.

+{{<callout title="Examples: Isle of the Kraken">}}
+- The smell of rotting fish wafts into the room, and lasts for one minute.
+- A nearby body of water bubbles as if boiling, then stops.
+- A group of shellfish begin singing in unison.
+- Two toads hop around the corner, engaged in a ritual battle.
+- A strange aura passes over the room.
+Seawood begins growing anywhere visible hair does.
+- A rat on a leash wanders through the room, with no owner in site.
 {{</callout>}}